geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 > Given this blog is primarily a [static website](/blog/2020/04/static-vs-dynamic-websites-jam-stack/#static-website) there are no servers or databases to manage or host, meaning it is all free for me.

 This has many advantages like the website can be hosted on CDN which makes it super fast.
 It is virtually unhackable, by that I mean the code is open and there is no database so no SQL injection or any other vulnerability.
-Another great advantage is using offline with Progressive Web Application (PWA).
+Another great advantage is the ability to read this blog offline with Progressive Web Application (PWA).

 ### Browse offline with PWA